pyrochlore/obsidian-tracker/README.md

 ## Release Notes
 ### v1.2.0
 - Enable using regular expression in text searching.
-- New search type 'frontmatter', searching numerical key-value pair in the front matter.
+- New search type 'frontmatter', searching for key-value pair in the front matter.
-- New search type 'wiki'.
+- New search type 'wiki', searching for wiki links.
 - Reduce package size.

 ### v1.1.0